subos2008/binance-tool/README.md

 ## Architectural Deep Dives

-There are *a lot* of edge cases with real-time trading systems.
+There are *a lot* of interesting edge cases with real-time trading systems.

 See the [Missives](docs/missives/) directory for deep dives into specific issues: